SciTools/iris/docs/src/userguide/glossary.rst

         - :term:`Standard Name`
         - :term:`Long Name`
         - :term:`Units`
-        - :term:`Cell Method`
+        - :term:`Cell Methods`
-        - :term:`Coordinate Factory`
+        - :term:`Coordinate Factories`

         | **Related:** :term:`NumPy`
         | **More information:** :doc:`iris_cubes`
         |

-   Cell Method
+   Cell Methods
-        A cell method represent past operations on a cube's data, such as a MEAN or SUM operation.
+        A cell method represents that a cube's data has been derived from a past statistical operation, such as a
+        MEAN or SUM operation.

         | **Related:** :term:`Cubes`
         | **More information:** :doc:`iris_cubes`
         |

-   Coordinate Factory
+   Coordinate Factories
         A coordinate factory derives coordinates (sometimes referred to as derived coordinates) from the values of existing coordinates.
         E.g. A hybrid height factory might use "height above sea level"